 SIR DAVID ATTENBOROUGH

 There is now deep concern that the impact of the virus CEO Charlie Mayhew stated: "The loss of tourism and donor income has impacted the ability of projects to carry on their essential work during this crisis.
-Instead of launching a 30th anniversary campaign, the charity is focusing its efforts on a Crisis Appeal to ensure the jobs of those working on the frontline of conservation are protected and essential Tusk funded programmes are able to survive this extremely challenging period.
-The target is to raise £2m and Hannah's generous donation will go such a long way to helping us achieve this."
+In 2020, instead of launching a 30th anniversary campaign, the charity focused its efforts on a Crisis Appeal to ensure the jobs of those working on the frontline of conservation were protected and essential Tusk funded programmes were able to survive this extremely challenging period.
+Hannah's generous donation of nearly £40,000 in 2020 went such a long way to helping us achieve this."